Chuck Smith (defensive end): Professional playing career

-Smith was selected in the second round of the 1992 NFL Draft by the Atlanta Falcons.
-For eight seasons in Atlanta, from 1992 to 1999, Smith established himself as an All-Pro defensive end and led the Falcons to Super Bowl XXXIII.
+Smith was selected in the second round of the 1992 NFL draft by the Atlanta Falcons.
+For eight seasons in Atlanta, from 1992 to 1999, Smith established himself as an All-Pro defensive end and helped get the Falcons to Super Bowl XXXIII.
 In 2000, Smith left Atlanta to join the Carolina Panthers.
 He ended his career there after one season following multiple surgeries on his right knee.

 NFL career statistics

 Life after playing career

 Smith worked as a radio host with WVEE (V-103) in Atlanta.
 Smith also works as a personal trainer for other football players.
 He has two sons, Chuck the 4th, and Maddox.
 Also one daughter, Giovani.
 He weighs 50 lb less than he did during his football career and has spoken out about the health risks associated with the increasing size of football players.

 On February 5, 2010, Smith accepted a position as defensive line coach at his alma mater, the University of Tennessee.
 Smith left the Tennessee Volunteers coaching staff after a mutual decision with head coach Derek Dooley on February 6, 2011.
+In 2013 and 2014, Smith and his wife Mynique appeared on season 6 of The Real Housewives of Atlanta.

 He resumed his coaching career when he joined the Baltimore Ravens as an outside linebacker coach for the 2023 NFL season.